ourownstory/forecapp/README.md

 A NeuralProphet GUI to make custom forecasts more accessible

+## Development

-## Structure
+### Structure

 Forecapp is built with a React frontend and a Python/Flask backend.
 The frontend is compiled to static HTML, Javascript, and CSS files, and the Flask backend is compiled to an executable.
 Electron delivers the frontend and spins up a child process to run the backend.
 Requests are routed within the user’s computer via localhost:5050 to the local backend.

-## Start development app
+### Start development app

 1. Install packages. `npm install` in both main directory and /client directory.
 Needed Python packages are listed in backend/requirements.txt
 2. Start the frontend from the root directory `npm start`
 3. Start the backend.
 From /backend directory, `python app.py`

-## Build instructions
+### Build instructions

 1. Install packages. `npm install` in both main directory and /client directory.
 Needed Python packages are listed in backend/requirements.txt
 2. Compile Python backend. `pyinstaller app.spec`